Western Red Cedar

 - ‘Zabrina’ - foliage has bands of green and golden-yellow, broadly pyramidal habit.

-- plicata: refers to the folding of the lateral scale leaves around the base of the facial scale leaves.
+- plicata: Latin for pleated, refers to the folding of the lateral scale leaves around the base of the facial scale leaves.

 - Oregon State Univ. campus: southeast of Fairbanks Hall.